You are here

 (Zimbabwe)

 Givemore Mhlanga was one of 74 recipients of the Irish Aid Fellowship award who was selected to study in Ireland in 2016.
-With a background as a business advisor with a non-governmental organisation in Zimbabwe, he decided to pursue an MSc in Sustainable Development at Dublin Institute of Technology.
+With a background as a business advisor with a non-governmental organisation in Zimbabwe, he decided to pursue an MSc in Sustainable Development at Technological University Dublin.

 I’ve benefitted quite a lot from the practical aspects of the programme.
 I think I can bring some of these ideas back to my job in Zimbabwe because the concepts are relevant to the work I do in projects that need sustainable development.
 For me it fits in a lot of places and I can envisage that I will be able to apply the methodology to different projects.